bwlewis/rthreejs/README.md

 Three.js widgets for R and shiny.
 The package includes

-* graphjs: an interactive force directed graph widget
+* graphjs: an interactive network visualization widget
 * scatterplot3js: a 3-d scatterplot widget similar to, but more limited than, the scatterplot3d function
 * globejs:  a widget that plots data and images on a 3-d globe